kedro-org/kedro/docs/source/data/data_catalog_yaml_examples.md

 ```

-## Load / save a compressed CSV on a local file system
+## Load/save a compressed CSV on a local file system

 ```yaml
 boats: